 Robinson et al. (1987) examined mortality in a cohort of 2,283 male plywood mill workers employed at four softwood plywood mills in Washington and Oregon (Table 4-1).
 Protein glues were used to join the veneer plies, and PCP was often added to the glues as a mold preventative.
 PCP was also added to oils used as mold release agents during finishing of the plywood panels.
 Other exposures in the various jobs at the mills included wood dust, wood volatiles, formaldehyde, and carbon disulfide.
-One subgroup analysis was conducted of workers (n = 818) who had worked in areas with PCP or formaldehyde exposures.
-There was no
+One subgroup analysis was conducted of workers

-- increased risk of mortality for all sites of cancer (SMR 0.70).
-Data pertaining to cancer of the - 2 liver were not reported.
-The SMR was 1.56 (95% CI 0.90-2.52) for lymphatic and - hematopoietic cancers (ICD-7th edition codes, ICD, 200-203, 205; based on 12 cases) and 0.86 - 4 (95% CI not reported) for leukemia (ICD code 204, based on 5 cases).
-For lymphatic and - 5 hematopoietic cancers, this increased risk was stronger when using a latency period of 20 years - 6 (SMR of 1.95) and when the analysis was limited to duration of employment of >20 years (SMR - of 2.50).
-The risk of lymphopoietic cancer was also stronger in the subgroup of workers - designated as exposed to PCP or formaldehyde (SMR 2.50 (95% CI 0.61-6.46) for lymphatic - 9 cancer and 3.33 (95% CI 0.59-10.5) for Hodgkin's lymphoma.
+(n = 818) who had worked in areas with PCP or formaldehyde exposures.
+There was no increased risk of mortality for all sites of cancer (SMR 0.70).
+Data pertaining to cancer of the liver were not reported.
+The SMR was 1.56 (95% CI 0.90-2.52) for lymphatic and hematopoietic cancers (ICD-7th edition codes, ICD, 200-203, 205; based on 12 cases) and 0.86 (95% CI not reported) for leukemia (ICD code 204, based on 5 cases).
+For lymphatic and hematopoietic cancers, this increased risk was stronger when using a latency period of 20 years (SMR 1.95) and when the analysis was limited to duration of employment of >20 years (SMR 2.50).
+The risk of lymphopoietic cancer was also stronger in the subgroup of workers designated as exposed to PCP or formaldehyde (SMR 2.50 [95% CI 0.61-6.46] for lymphatic cancer and 3.33 [95% CI 0.59-10.5] for Hodgkin's lymphoma).
 A major limitation of this study is that there is no analysis specifically focused on PCP exposure.
+The co-exposure with formaldehyde could result in a biased effect of PCP exposure on risk of lymphopoietic cancers due to confounding if formaldehyde was related both to the disease and to PCP exposure in this work setting.

 4.1.1.3.
-Case-Control Studies of Specific Cancers and Pentachlorophenol
+Case-Control Studies of Specific Cancers and PCP

-Five case-control studies have reported data pertaining to PCP exposure in relation to risk of lymphoma (Table 4-3).
+Six case-control studies have reported data pertaining to PCP exposure in relation to risk of lymphoma (Table 4-3).
 Three of these studies also included analyses of risk of soft tissue sarcoma, and five additional case-control studies of soft tissue sarcoma (four of which were summarized in the meta-analysis by Hardell et al. [1995]) are also available (Table 4-4).
-A case-control study of multiple myeloma (Pearce et al., 1986a) of childhood cancers (Ali et al., 2004) is also included in this summary.
+Case-control studies of multiple myeloma (Pearce et al., 1986a) and of childhood and young adult cancers (Ali et al., 2004) are also included in this summary.